petepm/petepm.github.io/_posts/2026-01-10-humans-vs-ai-drums.md

 In case you haven't noticed,
 Artificial Intelligence (AI) is all the rage these days.
-It's disrupting many industries, and many popular musicians have taken to promoting products that use AI to generate music.
+It's disrupting all sorts of industries, and many popular musicians have taken to promoting products that use AI to generate music.

-Frankly, I have no interest in listening to AI-generated music, since I like humans.
+Frankly, I have no interest in listening to AI-generated music.
-That may be surprising, but it's true.
-The technology is interesting, but one of the great things about music is that it's art, i.e., it's made by humans who have something to share.
+The technology is interesting, but one of the great things about music is that it's art, i.e., it's made by humans who have something to share and work hard to do so.
 You get to know someone through their art.
-You build a kind of relationship with the artist, other listeners, etc.
+You build a kind of relationship with the artist and other listeners.
-So, music created by AI is not really art.
+So, per that measure music created by AI is not really art.
 It's more of a sonic decoration created by averaging together a bunch of art.